intothedeep/Study-Javascript/README.md

 Let's Study!!!

-This repository is for history of what I have studied about Javascript.
+This repository is to remember what I have studied about Javascript.